 I don’t know about you, but fall is my favorite month in Pennsylvania.
-The weather is crisp, waterfalls are flowing, and the changing leaves are some of the most colorful you’ll find anywhere in the northeast, and there are a ton of great fall festivals in PA and great road trips to see fall foliage around the state.
+The weather is crisp, waterfalls are flowing, the changing leaves are some of the most colorful you’ll find anywhere in the northeast, and there are a ton of great fall festivals in PA and great road trips to see fall foliage around the state.

 Unfortunately, this beautiful season is very short, and it can be difficult to figure out where to visit to maximize your leaf peeping.
 So, while I’m sure there are dozens, if not hundreds, more great destinations to view great fall colors, here are 10 of my favorite places to go for insanely awesome leaf peeping.